basvan/Getting-and-Cleaning-Data/CodeBook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:
+These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
 ----------------
 Activity labels:
 ----------------